Sagelt/beyond/index.md

 -   Turn their move back on them
 -   Separate them
 -   Give an opportunity that fits a class' abilities
--   Show a downside to their class, race, or equipment
+-   Show a downside to their class, form, or gear
 -   Offer an opportunity, with or without cost
 -   Put someone in a spot
 -   Tell them the requirements or consequences and ask